SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 >
 > 2.2.3 Prevalence of anaemia in women aged 15 to 49 years, by pregnancy status (percentage)

 This target is interpreted to cover research about reducing malnutrition and improving the nutritional status for all people (including elements specific to children, girls, the elderly and pregnant women).
-Malnutrition includes both underweight and overweight (<a id="WHOmalnut">[WHO, 2021](#f4)</a>); this factsheet was used to add terms, including specific micronutrients of worldwide importance (iodine, iron, vitamin A).
+Malnutrition includes both underweight and overweight (<a id="WHOmalnut">[WHO, 2021](#f4)</a>); this WHO factsheet was used to add terms, including specific micronutrients of worldwide importance (iodine, iron, vitamin A).

 This query consists of 3 phrases.
-Phrase 1 focuses on negative actions, phrase 2 on positive actions.
 Phrase 3 is for terms which need to be combined with human terms.

 #### Phrase 1

 The general structure is *malnutrition + action*

-Actions such as `decreas*` will cover formulations such as "to reduce the ris of obesity". `dietary NEAR/3 deficiency` finds a number of specific deficiencies (e.g. dietary selenium deficieny, dietary Zn deficiency). `minerals` is not used - it only adds a few results, and many are from agriculture. `obese` is not included alone, as it tends to be used as a descriptor for a subject group, e.g. "reducing condition x in obese adults", rather than reducing obesity itself. `undernutrition` and other terms are included in phrase 3.
+Actions such as `decreas*` will cover formulations such as "to reduce the risk of obesity". `dietary NEAR/3 deficiency` finds a number of specific deficiencies (e.g. dietary selenium deficiency, dietary Zn deficiency). `minerals` is not used - it only adds a few results, and many are from agriculture. `obese` is not included alone, as it tends to be used as a descriptor for a subject group, e.g. "reducing condition x in obese adults", rather than reducing obesity itself. `undernutrition` and other terms are included in phrase 3.

 ```Ceylon =
 TS=